 - Meanwhile, create your frosting by combining the chopped chocolate, instant espresso powder, and unsalted butter in a medium bowl.
 Heat the heavy cream in a saucepan (or the microwave) until simmering before adding it to your bowl of chocolate.
 Stir everything until it's all melted and smooth.

 - Add in the vanilla and Kahlua and stir.
-Cover and refrigerate for 30 minutes, until the frosting is no longer warm, but not too long so that it gets cold.
+Cover and refrigerate for 30 minutes, until the frosting is no longer warm, but not too long so that it gets super cold.
 Then remove plastic wrap and beat frosting with a handheld mixer for 15 to 30 seconds, or until soft peaks form.
 Apply frosting to cooled cake.